gouravg8/react/README.md

 ### Fragment

-- it is an empty tag to wrap up the multiple elements insede it
+- it is an empty tag to wrap up the multiple elements inside it
 - empty tag/fragment does not create a new node on the DOM

 ### Components